Automated repository tests

 Internal and external pull requests: Run a test build for any pull requests to branches that match a build rule, including when the pull request originated in an external source repository.

-Note: For security purposes, autotest on external pull requests is limited on public repositories.
-Private images are not pulled and environment variables defined in Docker Hub ware not available.
+For security purposes, autotest on external pull requests is limited on public repositories.
+Private images are not pulled and environment variables defined in Docker Hub are not available.
 Automated builds continue to work as usual.

-Click Save to save the settings, or click Save and build to save and run an initial test.
+Select Save to save the settings, or select Save and build to save and run an initial test.